doitintl/iris3/README.md

         * In an interactive development environment, run `main.py`, first setting these environment variables.
 * For hands-on debugging
     * Set the projects you want to use in  `config.yaml`
-    * Set your preferred project using `gcloud config set project <PROJECT>`
-    * `test_do_label` and `test_label_one` and `test_schedule` work against your localhost dev-server, against actual
+    * Use `test_do_label` and `test_label_one` and `test_schedule` to trigger against your localhost dev-server,
-      Cloud resources that you pre-deploy.
+      to label actual Cloud resources that you pre-deploy.
       * See these `test_...` files for instructions.

-* Prerequisites for developing and building (beyond the prerequisites for the project as a whole: See [Installation](#installation))
-    * In development, set up a virtual env and run `pip3 install -r requirements.txt`
+### Adding new labels
+Iris adds about twenty kinds of labels.
+More can be added, but don't add too many.
+Billing analytics work best when they are not swamped by excess labels.
+This is why GCP doesn't simply add these labels,  and why Iris does not implement all possible labeling, say by automatically copying all fields from each resource into labels.

-### Developing new labels for an existing resource type
+#### Developing new labels for an existing resource type

-To add a new label key to an existing resource type, just create a method `_gcp_<LABEL_NAME>`, following the example of the existing ones.
+To add a new label key to an existing resource type, add `_gcp_<LABEL_NAME>` methods (like `_gcp_zone()`)  in the relevant file in `/plugins`, following the example of the existing ones.
+Labels will be added with a key from the function name (`zone` in that example), and a value returned by the function (in our example, the zone identifier).

 For example, you might want to add a label identifying the creator of a resource, or add the name the topic to its subscription.

-But don't add too many: The reason that not all fields are already in the billing data is that there are a *lot* of potential fields, and this can will swamp your data with irrelevances.

-### Supporting new resource types
+#### Supporting new resource types

 Iris is easily extensible with plugins, to support labeling of other GCP resources.
 Use existing files in `/plugins` as examples.

 1. Create a Python file in the `/plugins` directory, holding a subclass of `Plugin`.

    a.
 The filename and class name take the form: `cloudsql.py` and `Cloudsql`.
    That's lowercase and Titlecase.
 (Only the first character is capitalized, even in multiword names.)
-   Otherwise, the two names should be the same.
+   The two names should be the same except for case.

    b.
-Implement abstract methods.
-A convenient error message will of course tell you what these are, or look in `plugin.py`.
+Implement abstract methods from the `Plugin` class.

    c.
 Add `_gcp_<LABEL_NAME>` methods (like `_gcp_zone()`).
    Labels will be added with a key from the function name (`zone` in that example), and a value returned by the function (in our example, the zone identifier).

    d.
 For resources that cannot be labeled on creation (like CloudSQL, which takes too long to initialize), override `is_labeled_on_creation()` and return `False` (though if you don't, the only bad side effect will be errors in the logs).

    e.
-For resources with mutable labels that require re-labeling on Cloud Scheduler cron (like Disks, for which attachment state may have changed), override `relabel_on_cron` and return `True`.
+For resources with mutable labels  (like Disks, for which attachment state may have changed), override `relabel_on_cron()` and return `True`.
+This will allow Cloud Scheduler cron to relabel them.
+(We label on-event only for creation events, so Cloud Scheduler is the way to relabel mutated state.)

    f.
-For resources where labeling must be skipped under certain conditions (like Instences, where labeling must be skipped for GKE Nodes, as doing so would cause them to be replaced), implement `block_labeling` and return `True` where needed.
+For resources where labeling must be skipped under certain conditions (like GCE Instances, where labeling must be skipped for GKE Nodes, as doing so would cause them to be replaced), override `block_labeling()` and return `True` where needed.

 2. Add your Google Cloud API "methods" to `log_filter` in `deploy.sh`.
-    * These "methods" are sent with logs.
+    * `methodName` is part of the logs generated on creation.
-    * See examples in `sample_data` directory.
-For example,
+    * See examples of such logs in `sample_data` directory.
-        * For example, you can see a log sample for bucket creation, in file `sample_data/storage.buckets.create.log_message.json`.
+        * E.g., you can see a log sample for bucket creation, in file `sample_data/storage.buckets.create.log_message.json`.
           (Or create a bucket and look at the log.)
-        * There you see `"methodName": "storage.buckets.create"`.
+        * In that file you see `"methodName": "storage.buckets.create"`.

 3. Add roles in `roles.yaml` allowing Iris to list, get, and update (add labels to) your resources.